docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

     processResult(returnBtObj.body);
   }

-If you want to handle errors that might arise during script processing, you can define an :ref:`onError() <missing link>` callback in the message object.
-Similarly, you can define a :ref:`timeout <missing link>` value and :ref:`onTimeout() <missing link>` callback to handle the case where the target cannot process the message within a given time.
+If you want to handle errors that might arise during script processing, you can define an :ref:`bridgetalk-message-object-onerror` callback in the message object.
+Similarly, you can define a :ref:`bridgetalk-message-object-timeout` value and :ref:`bridgetalk-message-object-ontimeout` callback to handle the case where the target cannot process the message within a given time.
 For more information, see :ref:`handling-responses-from-the-message-target`.

 .. note:: If you define callbacks to handle a response, you must store the message in a variable that still exists